Estadio Carlos Vega Villalba

 Estadio Carlos Vega Villalba, formerly known as the Estadio Francisco Villa is a multi-use stadium in Zacatecas, Zacatecas, Mexico.
 It is used mostly for football matches and is the home stadium for Mineros de Zacatecas.
-The stadium has a capacity of 20,068 people.
+It holds a capacity of 20,777 people.
+Besides from football, the facility also hosts regional athletics events and practices.
+The running track is generally open to the public for jogging and running.